micheleangioni/sls-node-ts/readme.md

 #### Motivations

-When interacting with other AWS services such as SNS, SQS or S3, running the application offline is not enough to check that all binding we specified in the `serverless.yml` file are working as expected.
+When interacting with other AWS services such as SNS, SQS or S3, running the application offline is not enough to check that all resources described in the `serverless.yml` file are working as expected.

 A way to check whether the application would behave like expected once deployed to AWS, without really deploying it, is to deploy it locally by using [LocalStack](https://github.com/localstack/localstack).